 The Moravian faith had strict adherence to the rules of the church.
 One couldn’t travel without permission of the “Warden,” no meetings could be held in the dark, marriages had to be approved by the church elders, and restrictions against noise and youthful playing were strictly enforced.
 The Moravians also refused to bear arms, swear oaths or to take part in political discussions.
 When trouble arose between the English king and the colonies, the community was faced with a series of events which sorely tried their faith.
 They were asked to swear an oath which would break their allegiance to King George III, and they were required by the Continental Congress to join the Pennsylvania Militia.
 Fines, imprisonment and confiscation of property faced those who refused to participate.
 The church diaries kept by the Moravian ministers make no mention of the fact 12 men from Emmaus did enlist in the Continental Army.

-1859 was the year that the East Pennsylvania Branch of the Reading Railroad arrived and Emmaus became a borough.
+Note: In 1859 was the year that the East Pennsylvania Branch of the Reading Railroad arrived, and Emmaus became a borough.